-Leonard Cohen eulogized by Netanyahu, Rivlin: someone ‘who loved Israel’
+Leonard Cohen eulogized by Netanyahu, Rivlin: Someone ‘who loved Israel’

 President Reuven Rivlin took to Facebook Friday, writing about himself and his wife, Nechama: “This morning we looked at each other and thought the same thoughts: ‘Dance Me to the End of Love’ was the soundtrack to so many moments in our life as a couple and as a family.
 It added, like so many of his songs, a spirit and depth of emotion into our everyday lives.

 “How sad to part from this man whose voice and face accompanied us for so many years.
-A giant of a creator, open to all people, who also knew how to accompany the State of Israel in the fields of battle and in times of growth,” Rivlin wrote.
+A giant of a creator, open to all people, who also knew how to accompany the State of Israel in the fields of battle and in times of growth.”

 On Thursday night, Cohen’s official Facebook page carried a statement announcing his passing.

-“It is with profound sorrow we report that legendary poet, songwriter and artist, Leonard Cohen has passed away,” read the statement.
+“It is with profound sorrow we report that legendary poet, songwriter and artist, Leonard Cohen has passed away,” the statement said.
 “We have lost one of music’s most revered and prolific visionaries.”

 It did not give a cause of death, but said there would be a funeral in Los Angeles in coming days.